 Hasty generalization occurs when someone draws a conclusion about an entire group based on too few examples.
 A further problem with hasty generalization is that the examples use for the generalization are often poor examples.
 They are not representative of the entire group.

 This thinking problem can cause us to develop bias and prejudice.

 For example, imagine that I shop at a new health food chain store called Veggie Vibes.
 And let’s say that I experience very poor customer service at the store, and most the workers in the store act very snooty.

-If I conclude that all the works in every Veggie Vibes store are snooty because the workers in that particular store were snooty, I am committing the fallacy of hasty generalization because I am drawing a conclusion about an entire group (all of the Veggie Vibes health food stores) based on too few examples (some of the workers in one Veggie Vibes store).
+If I conclude that all the works in every Veggie Vibes store are snooty because the workers in that particular store were snooty, I am committing the fallacy of hasty generalization.
+I draw a conclusion about an entire group (all of the Veggie Vibes health food stores) based on too few examples (some of the workers in one Veggie Vibes store).

 As a final example, let’s say that Jennifer is a Democrat, and most of her family is Democrat.
 Imagine that she gets a new job and meets several very outspoken Republicans that Jennifer thinks are very rude.
 (And we could just as easily switch the political parties and make Jennifer a Republican who meets a bunch of Democrats she think are very rude.)

 If Jennifer generalizes that all Republicans are rude because of these few rude Republicans she meets, she is committing a hasty generalization.